sahil1805/Task1_Linear_Regression/README.md

 Internship Category - Data Science and Business Analytics Internship Duration - 1 Month (July 2021)
 Internship Type - Work from Home
-In this internship, we were provided a total of 6 Tasks and I was able to successfully complete all the 6 tasks within the given time-frame.
+In this internship, we were provided a total of 6 Tasks and I was able to successfully complete Task-1 and Task-6 within the given time-frame.
 # Task-1 : Prediction using Supervised ML (Level - Beginner)
 Please click on the images on right side to view my solution.